decentralized-identity/presentation-exchange/spec/spec.md

 ## Presentation Submission

-_Presentation Submissions_ are objects embedded within target credential negotiation formats that unify the presentation of proofs to a [[ref:Verifier]] in accordance with the requirements a [[ref:Verifier]] specified in a _Presentation Definition_.
+_Presentation Submissions_ are objects embedded within target claim negotiation formats that unify the presentation of proofs to a [[ref:Verifier]] in accordance with the requirements a [[ref:Verifier]] specified in a _Presentation Definition_.
 Embedded _Presentation Submission_ objects ****MUST**** be located